 Customer service is not an easy thing

-Fuel Travel research shows that almost 44 percent of leisure travelers start their search for accomodations with an internet search provider such as Google, Yahoo, or Bing, and more than 18 percent – on an OTA website (Booking.com, Expedia.com, or others).
-Another 30 percent go to review providers, vacation rental websites, deal sites, social media, or use other online sources which adds up to almost 92 percent of people searching for hotel information online!
+Fuel Travel research shows that almost 44 percent of leisure travelers start their search for accommodation with an internet search provider such as Google, Yahoo, or Bing, and more than 18 percent -- on an OTA website (Booking.com, Expedia.com, or others).
+Another 30 percent go to review providers, vacation rental websites, deal sites, social media, or use other online sources -- which adds up to almost 92 percent of people searching for hotel information online!

 A lot of CRS providers have a channel manager as part of the solution and offer direct connectivity with major GDSs.
 They enable a single point of entry so that you don’t have to sign up for each one individually.
 As for pricing, you have to pay a small initial setup fee to sign up, and then you pay transaction fees for confirmed bookings.

-Once your hotel system has integration with a GDS, the process is fairly simple.
-Live rates and inventories are sent directly to a GDS from the hotel’s CRS.
+Once your hotel system has an integration with a GDS set up, the process is fairly simple.
+Live rates and inventory information are sent directly to a GDS from the hotel’s CRS.
 Travel agents and booking websites can then request this data and make reservations.
 When a new booking is made, the information is immediately passed back to the CRS to update availability across other channels.

 The procedure is similar to the previous one and involves establishing a two-way integration.
 After sending in your hotel’s information and agreeing on the commission rate, your hotel’s description and inventory are listed on the OTA's website, allowing visitors to check your rates, pictures, reviews, and other information, and make reservations.
-The details are then sent to your CRS, changing availability throughout the channels.
+The booking details are then sent to your CRS, and availability is updated throughout the channels.

-A lot of CRS providers have a metasearch management tool integrated that pulls rates and availability information from the booking engine and displays it on different metasearch websites.
+A lot of CRS providers have a metasearch management tool integrated that pulls rates and availability information from the CRS and displays it on different metasearch websites.
 It can process numerous inquiries from those sites.

 Every metasearch engine has its own procedure for connection.
-For example, to be listed on Kayak, you can either connect via your booking engine, or have your property on one of the OTA websites they work with (though in this case, the booking will be done through an OTA with the corresponding commission).
-Tripadvisor gives instructions for hotels to set up the API connection and enable booking, and Google offers the Hotel Ads option with a set of guidelines to get listed, unless, again, your CRS provider doesn’t offer those integrations.
+For example, to be listed on Kayak, you can either connect via your booking engine or have your property on one of the OTA websites they work with (though, in this case, the booking will be made through an OTA with the corresponding commission).
+TripAdvisor gives instructions for hotels to set up the API connection and enable booking, and Google offers the Hotel Ads option with a set of guidelines to get listed, unless, again, your CRS provider doesn’t offer those integrations out of the box.